Oriole in Cape Girardeau County, Missouri — The American Midwest (Upper Plains)

 Born at Laon, France, June 1, 1637, Father Marquette died April 18, 1675, on the eastern shore of Lake Michigan from the hardships of his missionary life.

 Location.
-Touch for map.
-In Trail of Tears State Park off highway V. Marker is in this post office area: Jackson MO 63755, United States of America.
+37° 27.865′ N, 89° 28.475′ W. Marker is in Oriole, Missouri, in Cape Girardeau County.
+Marker is at the intersection of Overlook Road and Hill Road, on the right when traveling north on Overlook Road.
+In Trail of Tears State Park off highway V. Touch for map.
+Marker is in this post office area: Jackson MO 63755, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Old Lorimier Cemetery (approx. 11 miles away); 1673 (approx. 11.2 miles away); 1735 (approx. 11.2 miles away); "Red Rover, Red Rover" (approx. 11.2 miles away); Pook's Turtles (approx. 11.2 miles away); 1793 (approx. 11.2 miles away); 1803 (approx. 11.2 miles away); 1804 (approx. 11.2 miles away).